 (c) Preferentially design for through holes.
 If blind holes must be utilized in the design, design the blind hole such that there is a chip collection point of approximately 25% of the hole diameter

-(d) Boring should be avoided whenever possible due to the expensive associated.
+(d) Boring should be avoided whenever possible due to the expense associated.

-(e) Only bore rigid materials that are not subject to vibration damage.
+(e) Only bore rigid materials not subject to vibration damage.